elegant-scipy/elegant-scipy/markdown/ch1.markdown

 (We will unpack what "gene expression" means in just a moment.)

 The code we will work to understand is an implementation of [*quantile normalization*](https://en.wikipedia.org/wiki/Quantile_normalization), a technique that ensures measurements fit a specific distribution.
-This requires a strong assumption: if the data are not distributed according to a bell curve, we just make one!
+This requires a strong assumption: if the data are not distributed according to a bell curve, we just make it fit!
 But it turns out to be simple and useful in many cases where the specific distribution doesn't matter, but the relative changes of values within a population are important.
 For example, Bolstad and colleagues [showed](http://bioinformatics.oxfordjournals.org/content/19/2/185.full.pdf) that it performs admirably in recovering known expression levels in microarray data.